Many single- and multi-family homes in San Francisco can now add units. You can use the space for family members or to rent for extra income.

 Your property must have 1 street tree per every 20 feet of frontage that borders the public right of way, or pay a tree in-lieu fee of $2,193.

-Check rules for adding an ADU to a building with tenants
+Check rules for adding an ADU with the Local Program

 If you are using the Local ADU program and you have tenants, follow these rules.